 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Sweet-tart apples and pomegranates are complemented by a homemade poppy seed dressing that you can make ahead for convenience.
 Because both pomegranates and apples both have symbolic significance for the Jewish New Year, you should serve this salad for lunch on Rosh Hashanah, when guests appreciate a light meal after the previous night's often heavier holiday meal.
-It's also a fitting addition to Sukkot or Thanksgiving menus.
+It's also a fitting addition to Sukkot or fall holiday menus.

 Because this is a simple salad, you'll want the best ingredients possible.
 Seek out your favorite local apple varieties to showcase.
 Choose a pomegranate that is firm and heavy for its size, with a leathery, unwrinkled skin.

 Poppy seeds can go rancid quickly, so taste yours before you add them to the salad dressing.

 The original recipe made a rather large amount of dressing, and more than needed for several salads.
 We halved the ingredient quantities for the salad dressing, and still had plenty left over.
 If you're entertaining a large crowd and want more dressing, you can multiply the quantities.
 Just be sure to scale up the lettuce and apple quantities too (unless your pomegranate is small, you should have plenty of seeds, even if you make a bigger salad.)

 3 tablespoons white wine vinegar, or unseasoned rice vinegar

 1/2 teaspoon dry mustard, or prepared Dijon mustard

 1/4 to 1/3 cup chopped onion, from about 1/2 small onion

 1/2 cup canola oil, or other neutral-flavored oil such as grapeseed oil, or extra-virgin olive oil